tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 ---
 layout: blog
-title: Glitch Cookies
+title: Glitch Studies
 subtitle: A digital art project exploring the relationship between the visible and invisible in media.
 coverimage: /images/glitchcookiecover.jpg
 ---

 One of the things I've been taking the time to do while self-employed is tinker more.
-And here is the first outcome - a digital art project titled *Glitch Cookies*.
+And here is the first outcome - a digital art project titled *Glitch Studies*.

 ![](/images/glitch cookies.png)